 Services that are covered for you What you must pay when you get these services Dental services (Medicare-covered) In general, preventive dental services (such as cleaning, routine dental exams, and dental X-rays) are not covered by Original Medicare.
 However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
 See Physician/Practitioner services, including doctor's office visits benefit in this chart for more information on Medicare-covered non-routine dental services.
 Prior authorization may be required for Medicare-covered dental services.
-In-Network \$30 copayment for Medicare-covered dental benefits Out-of-Network \$40 copayment for Medicare-covered dental benefits Dental services (Routine) This plan provides additional dental coverage not covered by Original Medicare.
+In-Network \$10 copayment for Medicare-covered dental benefits Out-of-Network \$55 copayment for Medicare-covered dental benefits Dental services (Routine) This plan provides additional dental coverage not covered by Original Medicare.
 The plan provides a Dental Allowance to reimburse routine preventive and comprehensive dental services.
 You can choose a Cigna Dental Allowance network provider or any licensed dental provider who is not on the Medicare preclusion or exclusion list.
 To review the exclusion list, go to: https://exclusions.oig.hhs.gov or call Dental Customer Service.
+If you do not use a Cigna Dental Allowance provider, services will be considered out-of-network.
 Your dental provider will submit a claim for reimbursement.
 Unused balance of the allowance amount does not carry forward to future benefit years.
 Cosmetic procedures are not covered.
 Limitations, exclusions, and restrictions may apply.
 For details about your dental allowance and list of excluded services, go to cignamedicare.com/resources to review the Cigna Dental Allowance Guide, or call Dental Customer Service at 1-866-213-7295 (TTY 711).
-In-Network and Out-of-Network \$1,600 combined allowance for routine preventive and comprehensive dental services every year.
+In-Network and Out-of-Network \$900 combined allowance for routine preventive and comprehensive dental services every year.
 Customer is responsible for any amount over and above the allowance amount.
+In-Network \$0 copayment up to the allowance amount for routine preventive and comprehensive dental services Out-of-Network 50% coinsurance up to the allowance amount for routine preventive and comprehensive dental services.
 Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 In-Network There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-Out-of-Network \$15 copayment for an annual depression screening visit.
+Out-of-Network \$30 copayment for an annual depression screening visit.
 Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 In-Network There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
-Out-of-Network \$15 copayment for Medicare-covered diabetes screening tests.
-Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Prior authorization may be required.
+Out-of-Network \$30 copayment for Medicare-covered diabetes screening tests.
+Diabetes self-management training, diabetic services and supplies Prior authorization may be required.
 In-Network